General Truthfulness Characterizations Via Convex Analysis: Finite-Valued Properties

 We now examine the special case where $\R$ is a finite set of reports, using the additional structure to provide stronger characterizations.
 In the scoring rules literature, Lambert and Shoham~\citeyear{lambert2009eliciting} view this as eliciting answers to multiple-choice questions.
 There are also applications to mechanism design, discussed in Section~\ref{sec:saksyu}.
-Assume throughout that $\R$ is finite and that $\T$ is a convex \future{ is this necessary?} subset of a vector space $\V$ endowed with an inner product, so that we may write $\inprod{t,t'}$ and in particular $\|t\|^2 = \inprod{t,t}$.
+Assume throughout that $\R$ is finite and that $\T$ is a convex subset of a Hilbert space $\V$ (e.g., $\V = \reals^d$) with inner product written $\inprod{t,t'}$ and norm $\|t\|^2 = \inprod{t,t}$.
 In this setting, we will use the concept of a power diagram from computational geometry.

 \begin{definition} Given a set of points $P = \{p_i\}_{i=1}^m \subset \V$, called \emph{sites}, and weights $w\in\reals^m$, a \emph{power diagram} $D(P,w)$ is a collection of cells $\mathrm{cell}(p_i) \subseteq \T$ defined by